eugenwintersberger/pnitools/doc/source/cli_tools/mcaops.rst

    \bar n = \biggm\lfloor {{n}\over{b}} \biggm\rfloor + (1)

-If :math:`N` is not an integer multiple of :math:`b` we have to add an extra bin which comes from the last term in the previous expression.
+If :math:`n` is not an integer multiple of :math:`b` we have to add an extra bin which comes from the last term in the previous expression.
 Technically rebining is done by averaging the values stored in the original :math:`b` bins and store the result in a single bin